BasPieren/functional-programming/README.md

 - **"After World War 2 books have drastically changed in genre to reflect the time period."**

+_EDIT:_ When I changed my research question I also changed my hypothesis:

+- **"After World War 2 books have drastically changed in subjects to reflect the time period."**

 ### Sub-questions
 After I finalized my research question and hypothesis I started to write down sub-questions about things I wanted to know about: